Pimm/ruply/readme.md

 	selection => selection.delete(item)
 ));
 ```
-The alternative without `apply` uses the `return` keyword and is more wordy:
+The alternative without `apply` is more wordy:
 ```javascript
 // Remove the item from the selection. setState(previousSelection => {